conormag94/xkcd-downloader/README.md

 Bash script which pulls the latest XKCD comic and saves it as a PNG.

-Requires "json_pp" if not already installed
+Requires json_pp if not already installed